 The participating communities are supported by BC PNP concierge services to assist them with immigration program information.

 Since the communities can refer foreign entrepreneurs to the BC PNP, the applicants who get referral are placed in a separate pool of registration that is dedicated to the pilot.
 The best scoring candidates in this separate pool receive a priority in processing.

 The candidate should demonstrate his/her eligibility according to the above-mentioned points of criteria.

 The candidate then has to conduct an exploratory visit in the community in which he/she wants to establish the business and present a business proposal to a designated community representative.

 If the community finds the candidate’s business plan in accordance with the community’s economic demands and demonstrates a long-term financial success, the candidate receives a community referral.
 This helps the candidate to be placed in a separate pool of registration that gets priority in the British Council Provincial Nominee Program (BC PNP).

 Once the candidate has received a referral by the community, h/she should submit the issuance of referral to the BC PNP providing other required information such a work/business experience, education, language proficiency, net worth, amount of investment and details about the proposed business plan.

-The BC PNP authorities then invite highest-ranking candidates to submit a full application to the program.
+The BC PNP authorities then invite the highest-ranking candidates to submit a full application to the program.
 The selected candidate may also be required to attend an interview in Vancouver to discuss the information provided in the application.
 Time taken for the application to be assessed is approximately 4 months.

 Once the candidate has established and ran the business successfully for at least 12 months, the applicant may submit a final report to the BC PNP.
 The BC PNP will then assess the report according to the Performance Agreement.
 Final reports are assessed within 4 months.